-Parish councils in York already working towards producing Neighbourhood Plans are:
+Parish councils/ Neighbourhood Forums in York working towards producing Neighbourhood Plans are:

 - Copmanthorpe Neighbourhood Plan